1. Influence on supply chain

 Figure 4 is a time lapse visualization of expected delivery days and price.

-US cities move mostly in the right side of the area while European and Asian cities are in the left side.
+New York City moves mostly in the right side of the area while European and Asian cities are in the left side.
 Beijing is alone in the left upper area and Mexico City stays at the left bottom corner.

 We will continue to monitor delivery delays and price changes.